puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 Dashboard ships a worker process monitor, which can be found at `script/delayed_job`.
 This tool can launch and babysit any number of worker processes; run it with `--help` for more details on the syntax. `delayed_job` requires that you specify `RAILS_ENV` as an environment variable.
 To start four worker processes and the monitor process:

     # env RAILS_ENV=production script/delayed_job -p dashboard -n 4 -m start

+#### Monitoring the Monitor

+For additional reliability, you might want to use a standard service monitoring tool like [god](http://god.rubyforge.org/), [monit](http://mmonit.com/monit/), or [runit](http://smarden.org/runit/) to supervise the `script/delayed_job` monitor.
+You can also look into other ways to run `delayed_job` workers, as it's becoming a fairly standard component in the Rails world.

 ### Using the `jobs:work` Rake Task